 When I drove along Transfagaran I saw black goats on top of a peak and Carpathian bear few meters away from the main road!
 Trust me!
 My heart began to beat faster and I felt very unsafe even though I was in a car!
 What an intense experience!

 Apuseni is another beautiful region of the country.
-When visit Transylvania plan few days to Apuseni.
+When visit Transylvania visit a village and spend few days to Apuseni.
+You will find a beautiful old village and old towns spread on the hills of the Apuseni Mountains.
 Lush vegetation with hidden caves are characteristic for the area.
 Bear Cave, Scarisoara Ice Cave with its Glacier are just two of the many caves from the area.

 The list can continue on and on.
 As you could see by reading this article there are attractions for all tastes.
 You can choose from a mixt tour concentrated on a special area or on a specific tour which follows the spots around Transylvania.

 I recommend you to rent a car and drive along the region.
-The area is very beautiful and well preserved.
+The area is very beautiful and well preserved, in some parts almost untamed.
 This is the best way to visit the area!

 Let me give you some suggestions regarding accommodation!
-You can choose to book more nights in big cities like Brasov, Sibiu, Cluj, Alba Iulia and Sighisoara and make daily trips or you can choose a tour and sleep in different places each night.
-What I can tell you for sure is that you have to sleep at least one night in a medieval castle and in a traditional house when visit Transylvania.
+You can choose to book a hotel for more nights in big cities like Brasov, Sibiu, Cluj, Alba Iulia and Sighisoara and make daily trips or you can choose a tour and sleep in different places each night.
+What I can tell you for sure is that you have to sleep at least one night in a medieval castle and in a traditional house in the village when visit Transylvania instead of a hotel.
+You should also check by yourself and find out if the vampire story of dracula is true or not.

 I have been to many countries around the world but Romania is a special destination for me.
 Go and visit this wild country from Balkan Peninsula and you will have the opportunity to discover a home away from home.
 Once you visit Romania you will want to come back and discover more of its hidden gems.